aijii/aijmod/README.md

+# AijMod

+Aijmod was forked from Merpmod... some time in 2016 to build out blending/switching/injector scaling to be more feature-rich in a flex-fuel context.

+This ultimately needs to be re-based back into Merpmod but I don't know how to do it, so we're in a new repo for the moment whilst live-tuning gets built.

 # MerpMod

 MerpMod is a patch designed for Subaru ecu roms.
 The goal of this project is to bring advanced features to the oem ecu.